glasgowtangoschool/glasgowtangoschool.github.io/README.md

 # glasgowtangoschool.github.io
-The Glasgow School of Tango
+The Glasgow School of Tango -- a Tango Tipica Brand